vporton/tokio-notify-drop-rs/README.md

 # tokio-notify-drop

-This is a rust library.
+This is a Rust library.

 Call Notify::notify_one() when object is dropped.